waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	![alt text](images/bankingAPI.png "Banking APIs")
 	* Click **Banking APIs**.

-	This Page has 3 sections:
+	This page has 3 sections:
    	* The left panel is the navigation panel that lists all the available operations and their definitions.
     * The middle panel displays detail information for the item you have selected.
-    * The right panel contains sample code in various programming language.
+    * The right panel contains sample code in various programming languages.

 2. Discover the operation  **Get /customers/loan/calculateScore** by reading its documentation.
 	![alt text](images/financialriskAPI.png "Financial Risk Management API")